 Today, fewer and fewer children are exposed to the construction world—which, in turn, will further drag out the shortage.
 Only 3% of people ages 18 to 25 wanted to work in construction, according to an article done by Builder in 2017.

 Moreover, “for every five workers retiring, [there is] only one coming in,” according to Robin Bartholow, Builders Exchange Workforce Development Director.

 The facts considered, the shortage does not appear to be ending anytime soon.
 45% of companies surveyed by AGC reported that they anticipate continuing difficulty in hiring craft and salaried workers.

 According to The Los Angeles Times, the construction workers union is partnering with the U.S. government to craft new legislation in hopes of providing:

 - Minimum pay

 Immigration reform is an additional solution that could allow skilled, out-of-country workers to aid the shortage, according to the San Francisco Chronicle.

 For those who are not a part of the construction workers union, a higher emphasis on training and educating younger generations about careers in construction could help solve the labor shortage in the long run.

-For those who are interested in reading up on what to expect from changing contractor costs as a result of both labor shortages and shipping delays, visit this page to hear Brenda Jo give the rundown.
+Read on to learn what to expect from changing contractor costs as a result of both labor shortages and shipping delays from Brenda Jo Robyn, founder of Competitive Edge Insurance herself.